 Not to mention the memes that got started once his zanpakutou was shown during the filler arc.
 Specifically, that arc showed that his Bankai is two little boys and he is over 1000 years old.
 Though since the zanpakutou are supposed to be a reflection of the person you could say he is young at heart.

-Epileptic Trees: He looked like a more cheerful, purple-haired Ichigo.
+Epileptic Trees: He looked like a more cheerful, black-haired Ichigo.
 Lots of fans believed that Ichigo was his reincarnation.
 But he wasn't.
 He's actually Ichigo's late cousin.

 Alternate Character Interpretation: Is he actually planning everything out to the letter, or is he exaggerating his involvement by taking credit for stuff that happened outside his sphere?
 Maybe he's trying to psyche out his opponents with absurd rants and random Ass Pulls?
 Does he really believe things are due to the will of the Hogyoku, or is he attempting to deflect that he's actually improvising?
 Hell, maybe he's a complexity addict who's so narcissistic that he thinks everything that happens is because of his will.